Scan Science and Technology

 The Experts below are selected from a list of 261 Experts worldwide ranked by ideXlab platform

-Brian W Geils – 1st expert on this subject based on the ideXlab platform
+Brian W Geils – One of the best experts on this subject based on the ideXlab platform.

 Can microscale meteorological conditions predict the impact of white pine Blister Rust in Colorado and Wyoming, 2020Co-Authors: William R. Jacobi, Kelly S. Burns, Holly S. J. Kearns, Betsy A. Goodrich, Brian W GeilsAbstract:

 White pine Blister Rust occurs when there are compatible interactions between susceptible hosts (white pines and Ribes spp.), inoculum (Cronartium ribicola spores), and local weather conditions during infection.
 The five spore stages of the white pine Blister Rust (WPBR) fungus have specific temperature and moisture conditions necessary for production, germination, and dissemination of spores.
 Local meteorological conditions may be important factors in infection success, infection periodicity and disease intensification over time.

 White pine Blister Rust in the interior Mountain West, 2020Co-Authors: Kelly S. Burns, Brian W Geils, Jim Blodgett, Dave Conklin, Jim Hoffman, Marcus Jackson, William R. Jacobi, Holly S. J. Kearns, Anna W. SchoettleAbstract: